Bad Romance: Music and lyrics

-Critics noted the influence of others songs and artists on "Bad Romance".
+Critics noted the influence of other songs and artists on "Bad Romance".
 Sal Cinquemani of Slant Magazine noticed influences from 1980s music.
 Simon Price from The Independent and Daniel Brockman of The Phoenix compared the song to works of the groups Boney M. and Depeche Mode, respectively.
 In the verse, "I want your psycho, your vertigo shtick, Want you in my Rear Window, Baby, you're sick", Gaga is listing Alfred Hitchcock films.
 She said, "What I'm really trying to say is I want the deepest, darkest, sickest parts of you that you are afraid to share with anyone because I love you that much."
 Price stated that the line "I want your ugly, I want your disease" established the grim tone of The Fame Monster.

 The lyrics address a bad relationship; the Boston Public Health Commission included "Bad Romance" in its "Top 10 List of Songs with Unhealthy Relationship Ingredients".
 For Brockman, the song is a declaration of "liberation from a significant other".
-Explaining its title, author Robin James in the book Resilience & Melancholy: Pop Music, Feminism, Neoliberalism wrote it does not romanticize "bad" things but is only "pointing out the badness of conventionally-scripted pop song 'romance' itself".
+Explaining its title, author Robin James in the book Resilience & Melancholy: Pop Music, Feminism, Neoliberalism wrote that it does not romanticize "bad" things but is only "pointing out the badness of conventionally-scripted pop song 'romance' itself".

 Katrin Horn, a postdoctoral fellow in American studies, found that "Bad Romance" works on two levels.
-As the gay and lesbian youth account for a large proportion of Gaga's fans, the line "I don't wanna be friends"—which explores the issue of falling in love with one's heterosexual best friend—resonates with them.
+As gay and lesbian youth account for a large proportion of Gaga's fans, the line "I don't wanna be friends"—which explores the issue of falling in love with one's heterosexual best friend—resonates with them.
 On the other hand, the song thematizes Gaga's "bad romance" with fame and fortune.
 Horn interpreted the part "all your lovers' revenge" as Gaga referencing her fans' previous idols, and in the line "I want your love", she is seeking applause from her fans when performing live.

 Critical reception

 "Bad Romance" received widespread critical acclaim.
 It was named the best song on The Fame Monster by Maureen Lee Lanker of Entertainment Weekly.
-It was included in lists of best songs of 2009 by Pitchfork—which called it "epic in construction"—MTV News and Rolling Stone.
+It was included in lists of best songs of 2009 by Pitchfork (which called it "epic in construction"), MTV News, and Rolling Stone.
 Calling it one of the "most memorable pop singles" of the late 2000s, NME credits the song with establishing Gaga as an icon.
 In his review of the album, Scott Plagenhoef of Pitchfork found it "arguably the best pop single" of 2009.